spatialaudio/sfa-numpy/doc/usage.rst

 Obviously, you'll need Python_.
 We normally use Python 3.x, but it *should* also work with Python 2.x.
 NumPy_ and SciPy_ are needed for the calculations.
-If you also want to plot the resulting sound fields, you'll need matplotlib_.
+If you also want to plot the results in the examples, you'll need matplotlib_.

 Instead of installing all of them separately, you should probably get a Python distribution that already includes everything, e.g. Anaconda_.